The Bean-Curd Roll at Yimin in Ottawa was stuffed full of tasty pork, and one of the best I have ever had. It deserved a Rating of 5 out of 5.

 I ordered five different Dim Sum items at the Yimin Dim Sum House in Ottawa’s Chinatown when I visited to try the place out.
-The Steamed Bean-Curd Roll with Pork was not only the best of all those I sampled, but is, as of this writing, among the very best of all the versions of this classic I have been served.
+The Steamed Bean-Curd Roll with Pork was not only the best of all those I sampled, but, as of that date, was among the very best of all the versions of this classic I have been served.

 First of all, I typically find that many restaurants can be quite stingy with the filling in Bean-Curd Rolls, whether it be meat, seafood, or vegetable, but the rolls here were generously stuffed with pork, which was finely ground and mixed with minced celery and carrot.